steedos/steedos-docs/docs/developer/package/run-package.md

 ```

 :::tip
-Please note that the Steedos DX project supports multi-package development, and the above command simultaneously launches all software packages under the steedos-packages folder.
+Please note that the Steedos DX project supports multi-package development, and the above command simultaneously launches all packages under the steedos-packages folder.
 :::